elusivecodes/FyreEntity/README.md

     - `source` is a string representing the entity source, and will default to *null*.
     - `new` is a boolean indicating whether the entity is new, and will default to *true*.
     - `clean` is a boolean indicating whether to clean the entity after init, and will default to *true*.
+    - `guard` is a boolean indicating whether to check whether the fields are accessible, and will default to *false*.
+    - `mutate` is a boolean indicating whether to mutate the values, and will default to *true*.

 ```php
 $entity = new Entity($data, $options);